 Pointing at the peixe fundo I asked, “Is he good to eat?”

-“Look at the bow,” João shouted, waving his hand forward.
+“Look at the bow,” João called out, waving his hand forward.

-Leaning out of the hatch to gaze around the tabernacle frame, what I saw made my jaw drop.
-A large manta ray covered most of the foredeck.
-The fish was massive, bulky, alien looking, with rubbery wings that draped over the coiled anchor line like a thick wet blanket.
+To get a clear view of the foredeck I had to lean out of the hatch.
+What I saw there made my jaw drop.
+A large manta ray covered most of the deck.
+The fish was massive, thick, and alien looking, with dark rubbery wings that draped over the side like a heavy wet blanket.

 “Uma raia,” A ray I shouted.

 “Si—uma raia,” João repeated.
 He was grinning from ear to ear.

 “Who caught him—you?”

 “Yes,” he said — no trace of modesty.